Gabann/Project-Service-Livraison-A-Domicile/Documentation/API/API_doc.md

    - Example: `{ "restaurantId": 1, "name": "Article1", "ingredients": "Ingredient1, Ingredient2", "price": 10, "type": "Type1",
      "preparationTimeSec": 600 }`

+1. `POST /manager/getRestaurantOpenOrders`
+    - Description: Endpoint for restaurant manager to get all open orders for a specific restaurant.
+    - Authentication: Yes
+    - Request Body:
+        - `restaurantId`: The id of the restaurant for which to fetch open orders.
+This field is required.
+    - Example: `{ "restaurantId": 1 }`

+1. `POST /manager/confirmOrder`
+    - Description: Endpoint for restaurant manager to confirm an order.
+    - Authentication: Yes
+    - Request Body:
+        - `orderId`: The id of the order to be confirmed.
+This field is required.
+    - Example: `{ "orderId": 1 }`

+1. `POST /manager/cancelOrder`
+    - Description: Endpoint for restaurant manager to cancel an order.
+    - Authentication: Yes
+    - Request Body:
+        - `orderId`: The id of the order to be cancelled.
+This field is required.
+    - Example: `{ "orderId": 1 }`

 1. `POST /deliverer/signUp`
     - Description: Endpoint for deliverer registration.
    - Authentication: No